-Limousine rental services and airport shuttle bus services business

-The financial performance of this segment, contributed approximately 88.6% of the overall revenue of the Group.
-Revenue for the six months ended 30 June 2011 amounted to HK\$60.2 million, an increment of approximately 16.2% when compared to last corresponding period.
-The increase was attributed to the surging demand for limousine rental services in both Hong Kong and PRC, resulting from the booming travel industry in these areas during the current period.
+The Group's limousine rental and airport shuttle bus services segments (the "Limousine Business") are operated by Parklane Limousine Service Limited and Airport Shuttle Services Limited, both operations are wholly owned by Perryville Group Limited (collectively the "Perryville Group").
+The Perryville Group contributed approximately 88.6% of the overall revenue of the Group for the six months ended 30 June 2011 with revenue recorded of HK\$60.2 million, representing an increment of approximately 16.2% as compared to the corresponding period in 2010.
+The increase was attributed to the surging demand for limousine rental services in both Hong Kong and PRC, as a result of the booming travel industry in these areas during the six months ended 30 June 2011.
 The increase however, was partially offset by higher fuel consumption and staff costs due to inflationary pressures in the first half of 2011.
-The segment pre-tax profit for the six months narrowed to HK\$1.0 million from HK\$2.3 million in the last corresponding period.
+The segment pre-tax profit for the six months ended 30 June 2011 narrowed to HK\$1.0 million from HK\$2.3 million in the corresponding period in 2010.